-Service Providers: We engage service providers to perform functions and provide services to us in the United States and abroad.
-We may share your private personal information with such service providers subject to confidentiality obligations consistent with this Privacy Policy, and on the condition that the third parties use your private personal data only on our behalf and pursuant to our instructions.
+Service Providers: We engage service providers to perform functions and provide services to enable the Services.
+We may share your Personal Information, Profile Information, Contact Information, or Usage Data with such service providers subject to confidentiality obligations consistent with this Privacy Policy, and on the condition that the third parties use your personal data only on our behalf and pursuant to our instructions.

 Law and Harm: Notwithstanding anything to the contrary in this Policy, we may preserve or disclose your information if we believe that it is reasonably necessary to comply with a law, regulation or legal request; to protect the safety of any person; to address fraud, security or technical issues; or to protect L4R’s rights or property.
 However, nothing in this Privacy Policy is intended to limit any legal defenses or objections that you may have to a third party's, including a government's, request to disclose your information.